Efficient Scaling of LLM Training with Flexible Context Parallelism: Experiments

 \subsection{Experimental Setup}

-\textbf{Hardware Environment.} All experiments are conducted on a cluster of 8 nodes.
-Each node is equipped with 8 Ascend 910B NPUs (64GB memory each), which are interconnected via HCCS within the node.
-Inter-node communication is handled by a 100 Gbps InfiniBand network.
+\textbf{Hardware Environment.} All experiments are conducted on a cluster of 4 nodes.
+Each node is equipped with 16 Ascend 910C NPUs (64GB memory each), which are interconnected via HCCS within the node.